Using first principles to designing and implement a API to wrap ML functionality.

 Our next endpoint will be to GET

-the parameters for our trained model.
-This time, we're using a path parameter param
+the arguments used to train the model.
+This time, we're using a path parameter args

 , which is a required field in the URI.